 1977 - A photo by Tom Sitton that's in the LA County Natural History Museum collection.
 Thanks to Mike Hume/Historic Theatre Photography for finding it on the National Park Service website.
 It appears with a 42 page photo gallery that accompanied the 1978 application to get the Broadway Theatre and Commercial District listed on the National Register.

 1981 - A photo taken by Chris Shaw.
 Thanks to his son Robert for sharing this image along with six other downtown views from the same year in a post on the South Bay /L.A.
-Days of Old California Facebook page.
+Days of Old California Facebook group.

 1982 - A look east on 3rd.
 It's a Michael Haering photo from the Herald Examiner collection at the Los Angeles Public Library.

 c.1983 - A William Reagh view of the marquee from the California State Library collection, their item #001377986.
-"El Biletero," the film advertised on the readerboard below the marquee, was a 1983 release.
+"El biletero," the film advertised on the readerboard below the marquee, was a 1983 release.

 c.1984 - Thanks to John Rice for this photo, a post of his on the Cinema Treasures page about the theatre.
+"Las modelos de desnudos" was a Septrmber 1983 release.

 c.1984 - Thanks to Tom Zimmerman for this photo looking north toward the theatre in the days before the facade restoration at the Grand Central Market -- and when the Million Dollar still had a vertical sign.
-The photo, in the collection of the California State Library, has also been seen on the Facebook page Photos of Los Angeles.
+The photo, in the collection of the California State Library, has also been seen on the private Facebook group Photos of Los Angeles.

 1987 - An L.A.
 Times view of the building by Marsha Traeger.
 It's on Calisphere from UCLA's Los Angeles Times Photographic Archive, Department of Special Collections, Charles E. Young Research Library.